Blackjack Side Bets

 • Unsuited 20 – 4:1

 As you can see, a pair of Queens is particularly rewarding, especially if the cards are hearts and the dealer has blackjack.
-However, there are several other versions of the Lucky Ladies side wager and in some of them, this outcome pays only 100:1.
+However, there are several other versions of the Lucky Ladies wager, and in some of them this outcome pays only 100:1.

 Perfect Pairs

-This is also quite a common side bet that can be found in both online and brick-and-mortar casinos.
-With it, players bet that they will be dealt a pair, i.e. two cards of the same rank.
-Depending on whether these cards are also of the same color or suit, the payouts will be different:
+This is another common side bet that can be found in both online and brick-and-mortar casinos.
+Here, players wager that they will be dealt a pair – that is, two cards of the same rank.
+Depending on whether these cards are also the same color or suit, the payouts differ:

 • Mixed Pair (Two cards of the same rank, yet of a different color) – 6:1 (5:1)